Phoning 'home': what your mobile may be giving away

 Take for example, an Android app that turns your device into a torch by turning on all its lights - from the camera flash to the keyboard backlight.
 When users complained about it also sending location-based data, the U.S. Federal Trade Commission forced the app’s Idaho-based developer to make clear the free app was also collecting data so it could target users with location-specific ads.
 Even so, the app has been installed more than 50 million times and has overwhelmingly positive user reviews.

-While most concerns are about phones running Android, Apple Inc’s devices aren’t free from privacy concerns.
+While most concerns are about phones running Android, Apple Inc’s (AAPL.O) devices aren’t free from privacy concerns.

 Carriers control the code on the SIM, for example, and this is one possible way to access data on the phone.
 And, despite stricter controls over apps in Apple’s app store, FireEye’s Boland says his company continues to find malicious apps for the iOS platform, and apps that send sensitive data without the user knowing.
 “The iPhone platform is more secure than the Android platform, but it’s certainly not perfect,” he said.